 No, the placements for your field experiences are determined by the program faculty.
-In most cases, you will complete a field experiences in both a primary grade (k-2) and intermediate grade (3-5) classroom at two different school settings.
+In most cases, you will complete a field experiences in both a primary grade (K-2) and intermediate grade (3-5) classroom at two different school settings.
 You will be responsible for arranging your own transportation to the school where you are placed.
 Field experiences will be completed in Hillsborough County; no guest internships are allowed in other counties.

-With approval from the Program Coordinator, MAT students may also choose to complete their final internship while working as a full time teacher.
-This option is for MAT students who secure a teaching position in Hillsborough County after successfully completing the practicum (EDE 6946).
-Internship coursework is completed while students teach full-time in a k-6 classroom.
+With approval from the Program Coordinator, students may also choose to complete their final internship while working as a full time teacher.
+This option is for students who secure a teaching position in Hillsborough County after successfully completing the practicum (EDE 6946).
+Internship coursework is completed while students teach full-time in a K-6 classroom.
 If you are interested in this option, please speak with the Program Coordinator.

 The state of Florida requires that all elementary classroom teachers are endorsed to work with English Speakers of Other Languages (ESOL).
 The ESOL endorsement is a three-course sequence that is embedded in the credit hours of the program.
 All students will graduate with an ESOL endorsement as part of their degree program.

 Yes.
 Students can choose to complete four additional courses needed for the reading endorsement.
 Students interested in this option should contact their academic advisor for more information.